vlad-the-compiler/pretendo/README.md

 - Once you have found a track, write down its number inside the *Arguments* field in the Lua script window in FCEUX.
     - If the track should not loop, also write down *--oneshot* after the track number.
 - After entering the track number and the optional *--oneshot* argument, press Run in the Lua script window.
 The capture process will start, and the emulator will start playing back the music.
-    - **If the selected music does not loop** (i.e. it stops when it ends), press the **SELECT** key when you wish to end the capture, and the data will be written into the Output Console.
+    - **If the selected music does not loop** (i.e. it stops when it ends), press the **SELECT** key when you wish to end the capture, and the data will be written into **apu_capture.h** inside the working directory.
     - **If the selected music loops**, you need to **let it play at least once, and then at least another half of the looping part's length**.
 This is because the conversion script looks for similar parts in the music and then trims the excess, leaving a perfectly looping track.
-Once the music has played through once, and then at least another half of the looping part, press the **SELECT** button and the converter will dump the data to the Output Console.
+Once the music has played through once, and then at least another half of the looping part, press the **SELECT** button and the converter will write the data to **apu_capture.h** inside the working directory.

 In the case of looping music, it is also important to **not** let it loop two full times, as the trimming will fail to properly discard all the redundant data.